Using unclaimed shareholder assets for public benefit.

 What we fund

-The Foundation funds both pilot and multi-year projects that take an innovative, strategic (e.g. can influence wider systems) and evidenced-based approach to positively impact the lives of low-income, underserved or at-risk groups in the following three areas:
+The Foundation funds projects that take an innovative, strategic and evidenced-based approach to positively impact the lives of low-income, underserved or at-risk groups.
+These projects use a range of solutions: direct services, campaign and advocacy, research, and/or innovation in the following three areas:

-- Climate Action: To support the global transition to a net zero economy
+- Climate Action: to support the global transition to a Net Zero economy by 2040 by:

 Who we fund

-We fund non-profit and for profits organisations (e.g. social enterprises) that deliver public benefit outcomes focused on underserved, at risk or low-income groups.
+We fund non-profit and social enterprises that deliver public benefit outcomes focused on underserved, at risk or low-income groups.

 Where we fund

 We support initiatives delivering outcomes in the UK.
-We support international initiatives only when it is strategic (e.g. to help us tackle systemic change).
+We support international initiatives only when it is strategic (eg to help us tackle wider systemic change).

 How we work